-The proposed temporary roads would make use of previously disturbed ground, such as old skid trails.
-Temporary roads would be partially obliterated, which includes ripping, re-contouring, revegetating and constructing water bars as needed, after completion of the project.
+The proposed temporary roads would make use of previously disturbed ground.
+Temporary roads would be partially obliterated, which includes ripping, re-contouring, re-vegetating and constructing water bars as needed, after completion of the project.
 Currently restricted use roads that would be temporarily opened for the timber harvest would be re-closed with the existing gate after harvest activities.
 Additionally, 0.85 miles of currently decommissioned road that is proposed to be used for the timber sale would be partially obliterated.
 Logs would be placed on the ground and trees planted to make the entrance to the road unusable.